A photo of two bollards in a sidewalk at night.

 Hazard and Operability Study (HAZOP)

 Hazard and Operability Study (HAZOP) is another classic method that, similarly to FMEA, performs a forward analysis from component mistakes to system failures.
-HAZOP is fairly simple and can be considered a guided creativity technique to identify possible failure modes in components or intermediate results: It suggests that analysts think about the components with specific guidewords to identify possible failure modes.
+HAZOP is fairly simple and can be considered a guided creativity technique to identify possible failure modes in components or intermediate results: it suggests that analysts think about the components with specific guidewords to identify possible failure modes.

 While guidewords may be customized in a domain-specific way, common guidewords include: